Uberspace/lab/source/guide_neos.rst

 ``cd`` to one level above your :manual:`DocumentRoot <web-documentroot>`, then use the dependency manager Composer to create a new project based on the Neos base distribution:

-.. note:: Composer will install all neccessary dependencies Neos needs to run.
+.. note:: Composer will install all necessary dependencies Neos needs to run.
 This can take some time.

 ::